How should nurse practitioners list their credentials?

-One of the most common questions asked by new nurse practitioners is about the proper way to list professional degrees and credentials.
+One of the most common questions asked by new nurse practitioners is: "How do I list my new NP credentials?"
 The display of your degrees and credentials on the signage in your practice setting, on your business cards, and on the medication prescriptions you write is an important mechanism for conveying your qualifications to the public and to other healthcare professionals.
 Standardizing the presentation of NP credentials helps ensure that patients, colleagues, third-party payers and state and federal policy making bodies understand the scope of practice and the preparation and qualifications of nurse practitioners.

-This post reports on recommendations from the two certifying bodies for family nurse practitioners and adult gerontology nurse practitioners (primary care focus): the American Association of Nurse Practitioners Certification Board (AANPCB) and the American Nurses Credentialing Center (ANCC).
+This article summarizes recommendations from the two certifying bodies for family nurse practitioners and adult gerontology primary care nurse practitioners: the American Academy of Nurse Practitioners Certification Board (AANPCB) and the American Nurses Credentialing Center (ANCC).

 Recommendations from ANCC